Fix your marketing by fixing this first

 Hey there.

-Today we’re digging into Ideal Customer Profiles.
 Not flashy.
 Not new.
 But absolutely foundational.
 And often ignored.

 But this is the step that shapes everything else.
 Your messaging, your website, your sales motion, your roadmap.
 Skip it and you end up guessing.
 Building for the wrong person.
 Launching things no one cares about.